LDPKiT: Superimposing Remote Queries for Privacy-Preserving Distillation: Evaluation

+Figure~\ref{fig:fmnist_latent_029} visualizes the Fashion-MNIST latent space for Classes 0, 2, and 9.
+The \sysS{} clusters are generated by superimposing noisy samples from target-class pairs, whereas the \sysR{} clusters are generated by applying additional random noise to samples from a single class.
+The plots show that \sysS{} generally produces samples closer to the target-class regions than \sysR{}.
+For example, in Figures~\ref{subfig:fmnist00} and~\ref{subfig:fmnist22}, the \sysS{} clusters lie closer to their corresponding target-class clusters than the \sysR{} clusters.
+Similarly, in Figure~\ref{subfig:fmnist92}, the \sysS{} cluster overlaps more with Classes 2 and 9, while the \sysR{} cluster is less representative, positioned between the clusters of Classes 0, 2, and 9.

-Table~\ref{tab:fmnist_latent_029_euclidean} provides the numerical Euclidean distances between the centroids of each cluster pairs from Figure~\ref{fig:fmnist_latent_029}.
-Here, the distance values further validate the observations from the plots.
+Table~\ref{tab:fmnist_latent_029_euclidean} reports Euclidean distances between cluster centroids and supports the visual trends.
 We note, however, that the Euclidean distance between centroids is not always an ideal measure of similarity between clusters.
-For example, as shown in Figure~\ref{subfig:fmnist92}, the cluster generated by \sysS{} visually contains more overlapping data points with the Class 9 cluster compared to \sysR{}.
-However, since \sysS{} incorporates points from both Class 2 and Class 9, its distribution is more dispersed than \sysR{} which only contains data points from Class 9.
-Consequently, the centroid of \sysR{} is slightly closer to the centroid of the Class 9 cluster.
+For example, in Figure~\ref{subfig:fmnist92}, \sysS{} visually overlaps more with Class 9, but because it combines samples from both Classes 2 and 9, its distribution is more dispersed; consequently, the \sysR{} centroid can appear slightly closer to the Class 9 centroid despite being less representative overall.

-Therefore, to gain a more generalized and comprehensive understanding of the latent space representations, we also evaluate the \textit{Divergence Ratio (DR)} of \sysR{}'s cluster compared to \sysS{}'s cluster with respect to the target triplet cluster.
-To quantify the divergence between clusters, we employ Kullback-Leibler (KL) Divergence~\cite{kullback1951} defined as follows. \begin{definition} \textbf{KL Divergence.} The KL Divergence of two probability distributions $P$ and $Q$ is defined as: